The Layoff That Feels Like Retirement, But Isn’t

 What to Sit With Before Filing

-The hardest Social Security mistake to undo is claiming too early.
-A 12-month withdrawal window exists, but after that the reduced check is permanent.
-Treat the layoff as a work event and the claiming decision as separate and unhurried.
-A 64-year-old who spends a weekend confirming his benefit estimate on SSA.gov, mapping his cash runway, and modeling a claim at 65, 67, and 70 will almost always come out ahead of the version who filed the week the badge got deactivated.
+A 64-year-old who spends a weekend pulling his benefit estimate on SSA.gov, mapping his cash runway, and modeling a claim at 65, 67, and 70 will almost always come out ahead of the version who filed the week the badge got deactivated.
+The SSA’s online tools are free, require only a my Social Security account, and take less time than most people assume.

 Every household’s numbers land differently.
-A spouse’s earnings record, a pension, health status: small details tilt the answer.
+A spouse’s earnings record, a pension, health status: small details tilt the optimal answer.
 The tilt happens on the filing date, not the layoff date.
 Those two dates do not have to be the same.

 Contact [email protected] for any questions or corrections.